Ouranosinc/Magpie/docs/authentication.rst

 Network Token Request Flow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following describes how a client can request a :term:`Network Token` for Node B assuming that they have an account and are logged in to Node A.
+The following describes how a client can request a :term:`Network Token` for `Node B` assuming that they have an account and are logged in to `Node A`.

-Note that the result of this flow will not actually create a new :term:`User` for the client on Node B but will create a new :term:`Network User` (if it doesn't already exist) that is associated with a :term:`User` on Node B.
+Note that the result of this flow will not actually create a new :term:`User` for the client on `Node B` but will create a new :term:`Network User` (if it doesn't already exist) that is associated with a :term:`User` on `Node B`.

 .. raw:: html
     :file: _static/network-token-request-flow.html